Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

     negotiations with software vendors rather difficult as they will want to push us onto the industrial rather than academic pricing as they have no guarantee that we will obey to the academic license restrictions.
 -   And lastly, **we don't have an infinite budget**.
-There was a questionnaire send out to some groups even before the support team was assembled and that contained a number of packages that by themselves would likely consume our whole software budget for a single package if I look at the size of the company that produces the package and the potential size of their industrial market.
+There was a questionnaire sent out to some groups even before the support team was assembled and that contained a number of packages that by themselves would likely consume our whole software budget for a single package if I look at the size of the company that produces the package and the potential size of their industrial market.